Akanksha-verma14/Excel-Sale-Analysis-Dashboard/README.md

 ## Business Use:-
 This dashboard helps understand which products, categories, and regions are performing well.
 It supports better planning and decision-making by providing key insights in a visual and easy-to-understand way.

+ ## 📌 Conclusion
+This Excel dashboard gives a clear and interactive view of e-commerce sales performance.
+It helps track key business metrics, understand trends, and find out which products and regions are doing well.
+The use of filters and visual charts makes the data easy to explore and analyze.

 ## Dashboard
  ![Screenshot 2025-06-07 032740](https://github.com/user-attachments/assets/b15a0fd7-c078-438b-b942-852016fe7768)